 I took a few photos of the process while Steve illustrated the header and created this easy three-step tutorial.

-How to Grow Your Own Basil from Leftovers: 1.
+How to Grow Your Own Basil from Cuttings: 1.
 Snip the top of a basil stem with 4 sets of leaves growing then remove the 2 bottom sets of leaves from the stem.
 2. Place the stem into a mason jar or shot glass of water and set in a sunny location.
 3. When roots are visible transfer into a pot of soil and keep well watered while the cutting is establishing.

 Thanks for visiting!